Sweng-Group-4/sweng-group-4/README.md

 Shutterstock - AI Powered Multilingual Image Search

 ## Project Overview:
-You can access our 41k Mulitilingual Image Search at [Link](http://3.8.29.221/) Alternatively you can pull the repo, and follow the steps below under 'How to run' to locally run the program, this will only be the animals folder ~5k images.
+You can access our 41k Mulitilingual Image Search at [Publicly Running Website](http://3.8.29.221/) Alternatively you can pull the repo, and follow the steps below under 'How to run' to locally run the program, this will only be the animals folder ~5k images.

 ##Notes,